18F/handbook/_pages/how-we-work/tools/slack.md

 ## Usage of TTS's Slack

 Slack is required for all [TTS](http://www.gsa.gov/portal/category/25729) staff.
 We can also invite people outside TTS to have access to a **single channel** on our Slack account.
-These single-channel users are free, and don't need financial authorization from TeamOps or security clearance from Infrastructure.
+These single-channel users are free, and don't need financial authorization from TeamOps or security clearance from TTS Tech Portfolio.
 These users may include:

 - Vendors _under contract_ (not just a Terms of Service) with TTS
 - Vendors with GSA who are working on a project with TTS, for which we have an Memorandum of Understanding (MOU)